abinit/abiconfig/README.md

 ## About

-This repo is a holding area for configuration files used to configure/compile Abinit on clusters.
+This repo is a holding area for configuration files used to configure/compile Abinit on HPC clusters.
 Each configuration file contains a header with metadata in json format followed by the configure options supported by the Abinit build system.
 See files in the [abiconfig/clusters](https://github.com/abinit/abiconfig/tree/master/abiconfig/clusters) directory.